 Click on the “Actions” menu, hover over “Mark” and then select “Not Spam”:

 This will do two things — 1. it will move the message to your inbox and 2. it will ensure this senders email goes straight to the inbox next time.

 Posted on November 7, 2015 by Blake - Domain Names and DNS

 Here’s a trick we use all the time when a client moves to our servers, but the nameservers haven’t been updated yet.
 This trick lets us get on with work while we wait for DNS propagation.

 Posted on March 18, 2015 by Jacob - Email Help

-Setting up main in iOS on your iPhone is usually pretty straightforward, but there are a couple of steps you might miss.
+Setting up mail in iOS on your iPhone is usually pretty straightforward, but there are a couple of steps you might miss.
 One of them is including the outgoing password.
+Apple says it’s optional, but I can’t think of a provider where that is true.
 Make sure you see Step 5 and fill in the password field.